logic-and-learning-lab/Popper/README.md

 #### Performance tips
 - Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK.
 - Use one of the MaxSAT above, especially the NuWLS anytime solver.
-- If you have Datalog BK, try the `--bkcons` flag.
-- Try not to use more than 6 variables.
+- Use 6 variables or fewer.
-- Avoid recursion and predicate invention if possible.
+- Avoid recursion and predicate invention.

 #### Library usage